fluent-meaning-symbiotic/sip_whitepaper/packages_dart/semantic_intent_framework_flutter/README.md

 }
 ```

-In this example, `ValueNotifierStateAccessor` is used to manage a simple counter state.
+In this example, `SemanticValueNotifierAccessor` is used to manage a simple counter state.
 The `IncrementCounterCommand` and `IncrementCounterHandler` demonstrate how to modify this state reactively within the Semantic Intent Framework in a Flutter environment.

 ## Additional information